 - Factors That Can Improve Your Insurance Approval Chances

 - The Bottom Line – How to Buy Life Insurance With Iron Deficiency Anemia

 Life Insurance Underwriting for Iron Deficiency Anemia

-When you apply for life insurance with iron deficiency anemia, you’re going to be asked about a hundred different questions.
-Some of those are going to be focused on your anemia:
+When you apply for life insurance for iron deficiency anemia, you will be asked a hundred questions.

-- Do you know the cause of your iron deficiency anemia?
+- Do you know the cause of your iron-deficiency anemia?
 What is it?